EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculates aboveground biomass as a sum of wood and leaf carbon pools.
+Calculates AGB `simply` as the sum of wood and leaf carbon pools.

 **Parameters**
 - None